 Emotional stress can heighten your sensitivity to temperature changes.
 This may bring on hot flashes and sweating.
 Try relaxation techniques such as yoga, exercise, and massage to help manage stress or anxiety that you’re facing.

 If you feel chronically stressed, anxious, or depressed, speak with your doctor.
 They may be able to recommend strategies to manage your stress and improve your mood.
 In some cases, they may prescribe lifestyle changes, medications, or therapy.

 8. Take medications as prescribed

-If lifestyle treatments aren’t effective, your doctor may suggest hormone replacement therapy (HRT) to help manage your menopause symptoms.
+If lifestyle treatments aren’t effective, your doctor may suggest HRT to help manage your menopause symptoms.
 Estrogen replacement therapy is most commonly administered through a pill, patch, or vaginal cream.
 In some cases, the estrogen is combined with progesterone.

-HRT was once commonly prescribed for hot flashes and other menopause symptoms.
-However, research suggests that some types of HRT raise your risk of certain health conditions, such as:
+HRT was once routinely prescribed for hot flashes and other menopause symptoms.
+However, research now suggests that HRT can raise your risk of certain health conditions, such as:

 - blood clots

 Ask your doctor about the potential benefits and risks of HRT and other options.
 There are medications that are not hormones that have been shown to help women with the symptoms of menopause.
 Your doctor can help you learn which treatment choices may be best for you.

 Loss of sleep can leave you feeling tired, confused, and irritable during the day.
 It can also raise your risk of accidental injuries and certain health conditions.
 If hot flashes or other menopause-related symptoms are keeping you awake, speak with your doctor.